evnu/doctest/README.md

     %% hello = hello.
     %% ```

 Note that you must end the chunk with a `.`, as this will close the generated function.
-Note that this would be legal as well (but should probably be avoided):
+Hence, this would be legal as well (but should probably be avoided):

     %% ```